Sagar20-12/Dandelions/README.md

 ## Contributing

-If you'd like to contribute to Pexelicons, feel free to open an issue or submit a pull request.
+Feel free to contribute to Dandelions.
 Your contributions are highly appreciated!

 ## License